januaryadvisors/react-exercise-instructions/README.md

 ## Submitting

-Please zip/compress your edited `components` folder and email it to `emi@januaryadvisors.com` and `kelsey@januaryadvisors.com`.
+Please zip/compress your edited `components` folder and upload it to the Google Drive folder we shared with you.
 If you happened to make edits to any other files, please send us those as well.

 Thank you very much for taking the time to participate!
 If you have any questions, feel free to email `emi@januaryadvisors.com` and `kelsey@januaryadvisors.com`.